pkarsy/sshportfw/README.md

 ## Security
 First of all, use the program at your own risk!
 Anything related to SSH with the wrong configuration can expose your appliances/PCs to the world.
 - On a system with multiple users, all users with a shell will have access to the remote services, at least to the login page.
-The program is designed to be used from your own trusted PC/laptop, not from a shared computer at work/university.
+The program is designed to be used from your trusted PC/laptop, not from a shared computer at work/university.
 The use of an SSH client in a machine that is not yours is a security risk anyway.
 Of course, this depends on how important the server is.
 - The ssh command keeps the SSH connection open as long as there are active forwardings (This can be very long) but ever after this, the program keeps the connection open if you use the ConrolSocket option.
 After this, the SSH connection is closed and you will need to re-login (ie you need to touch again your youbikey) to use the service.
 - Password-based authentication must be avoided (Easily stolen and guessed !).
 And file-based private ssh keys (those in ~/.ssh/) can be copied and used without you noticing.
 A hardware security key is the real solution.